TrueFiEng/useDApp/docs/source/guide.rst

 Example below demonstrates how to manage and use connection.

 Application allow to see the balance of Ethereum 2.0 staking contracts in read-only mode.
-When wallet is connected additionaly it shows user's account along with it's balance.
+When wallet is connected additionally it shows user's account along with it's balance.

 Example is available `here <https://example.usedapp.io/balance>`_.